Prince Charles pulls a pint of Guinness as he celebrates ahead of St Patrick's Day

 When they joined a class of knitters, Charles quizzed the elderly ladies about their efforts and when he asked Cathy Richardson “do you get better?”, she made the prince chuckle when she replied “Listen love, I’ve been knitting since I was four years old.”

-Before leaving, Charles was asked to unveil a plaque to mark his visit but he joked “I can’t unveil it this way” raising his legs as if mimicking the Irish dancers who had performed moments earlier and whipped off its covering to cheers.
+Before leaving, the prince was asked to unveil a plaque to mark his visit but he joked “I can’t unveil it this way” raising his legs as if mimicking the Irish dancers who had performed moments earlier and whipped off its covering to cheers.

 After the visit, Peter Power-Hynes, the centre’s chairman, joked: “As we were leaving, the prince said ‘who’s finished my pint?’, I think Jude took the glass as a souvenir.